lo-maxwell/react-virtual-garden/blog.md

 ExpandRow/Col doesn't automatically rerender garden, might need a force refresh Also breaks if you expand col, probably because of not rerendering

+Redo ItemTemplate so we can add item specific stats ie exp for plants

+Redo Placeholder Item Templates so it's easier to add new content

 Stretch Goals
 Instead of expanding row/col, have the user add 1 plot at a time